racheldaniell/js-interactive-page/README.md

 # js-interactive-page-with-code-comments

-A set of files demonstrating basic interactive elements between HTML and JavaScript, with buttons and input field.
+A set of files for teaching, demonstrating basic interactive elements between HTML and JavaScript, with buttons and input field.

 project link: https://racheldaniell.github.io/js-interactive-page/